TheAcharya/MarkerData-Website/docs/User Guide/Image.md

 ### Enable Swatch

-Enable the checkbox in order to embed colour Swatch into extracted images.
+Enable the checkbox to embed colour Swatch into extracted images.

 ### Algorithm